Elastic and Kibana Install (Windows)

 .\elasticsearch-keystore add xpack.security.transport.ssl.keystore.secure_password

-If asked do you want to overwrite the existing file, enter Y.
+If asked if you want to overwrite the existing file, type Y and press enter.

 .\elasticsearch-keystore add xpack.security.transport.ssl.truststore.secure_password

-If asked do you want to overwrite the existing file, enter Y.
+If asked if you want to overwrite the existing file, type Y and press enter.

 .\elasticsearch-keystore add xpack.security.http.ssl.keystore.secure_password

-If asked do you want to overwrite the existing file, enter Y.
+If asked if you want to overwrite the existing file, type Y and press enter.

 .\elasticsearch-keystore add xpack.security.http.ssl.truststore.secure_password

-Run the following PowerShell script to update the Kibana.yml file.
+Run the following script to update the verification mode in the kibana.yml file.

 $Filename="C:\Apps\Kibana-8.17.3\config\kibana.yml";